nyl-auster/rust-memo/README.md

    |                    ^^ value used here after move
 ```

+s1 can **not** be used anymore after s2 declaration, because s1 and s2 would be **two owners** for the same heap allocation, and Rust allow only **one owner**.

+That is exactly what ownership is all about, and that's precisely how Rust can ensures us at **compile time** that nothing wrong can happen with memory allocation during **run time** - which is awesome !

-Why ? *String* is a growable text.
+How copy works for a type which value is allocatd to the heap ?Why ? *String* is a growable text.
 So its value is located on the **heap**.
-The stack only store its size and its pointer to the value location.
+The stack only store its size and its pointer to the value location on the heap.
 When we copy *s1* to *s2*, only the **stack** data is copied, not the value located on the heap.
+You could use "clone" method if you actually need to copy both the stack and the heap value.

 <img width="400px" src="https://doc.rust-lang.org/book/second-edition/img/trpl04-02.svg" />